zyga/mounted-fs-memory-checker/README.md

 will be sub-directories for the operating system ID and version and for the kernel version.

-To analyze those traces run `./analyze ID VERSION_ID kernel variant`.
+To analyze those traces run `./analyze ID VERSION_ID kernel cpu-count variant`.
 The first two arguments come from the `/etc/os-release` file.
 The kernel version can be obtained from `uname -r`.
+The number of CPUs must match the data that was collected.
 The last argument encodes the size and type of the filesystem.

 The variants can be enumerated by expanding this shell expression: